tyconsulting/blog.tyang.github.io/_posts/2013-06-20-bulk-creating-overrides-in-vsae.md

 <a href="http://blog.tyang.org/wp-content/uploads/2013/06/image2.png"><img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2013/06/image_thumb2.png" width="407" height="407" border="0" /></a>

-Yesterday, there was a requirement to change the health rollup policies for these groups from the “Worst state of any member” to a percentage value of 95% (option 2 from above figure).
-To do so, the “Percentage” and the “Rollup Algorithm” properties for the monitor needs to be modified via overrides.
+Yesterday, there was a requirement to change the health rollup policies for these groups from the "Worst state of any member" to a percentage value of 95% (option 2 from above figure).
+To do so, the "Percentage" and the "Rollup Algorithm" properties for the monitor needs to be modified via overrides.

 Therefore, I will need to create 2 overrides for each monitor: